Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 # The Primary dApp.

+An app to view and edit the maintenance log for a registered vehicle.
+The app recognises vehicle owners, maintainers and unknown users and behaves accordingly.

+The manufacturer of the vehicle is the initial owner.
+The pre-loaded data contains a vehicle that is owned by the manufacturer (to mimic a vehicle that has not yet been sold).

+There are registries for maintainers, manufacturers and vehicles.
+These are important as the maintenance log has dependencies on them.
+Their related contracts are fully tested.
+However the primary focus of the Dapp is the vehicle maintenance log.
+The other registries will be populated with static data in order for the Dapp to run.
+Separate Dapps could be built for each registry or using a combination of them for different use cases.

 ## User Stories

 Actors:
- - Vehicle Owner
+ - Vehicle Owner (manufacturer)
  - Maintainer
  - Anyone

 ### 1 - The Vehicle Owner Authorizes a maintainer to work on the vehicle
 The owner opens up the web app.
-They view the vehicle details and opens the maintenance log.
+The initial owner of a vehicle is always the manufacturer.
+They view the vehicle details and open the maintenance log.
 The web app recognises that they own the vin and provides an option to authorise a maintainer.
 They specify a known id for the maintainer and submit.
 The app confirms success.
 The maintainer is now able to log work against the vehicle.
+The maintainers can be authorised and unauthorised by the vehicle owner (they can't be removed).

 ### 2 - The Maintainer logs an entry in to the maintenance log
-The maintainer opens up the web app, they find the vehicle and opens the maintenance log.
+The maintainer opens up the web app, they find the vehicle and open the maintenance log.
 The app recognises that they are authorised to log work for the vin.
-The maintainer adds a job id, title, description and a document to the log.
-The maintainer has added the log which the vehicle owner can then check and verify.
+The maintainer adds a job id, title, description.
+They can then one or many documents to the log.
+Documents are uploaded to IPFS and their address is stored in the maintenance log.
+The state of the new log entries is "unverified".

 ### 3 - The Vehicle Owner verifies the log entry
 The owner opens the web app and finds their vehicle and opens the maintenance log.
-The app recognises they own the vin and provides an option to verify against non-verified log entries.
+The app recognises they own the vin and provides an option to verify  non-verified log entries.
 They click "verify" which verifies the log entry.
 This allows anyone to see that they authorised the work and verified it was done.

 ### 4 - Anyone can view the maintenance log for a vehicle:
 Anyone opens the web app and finds the vehicle.
 The basic vehicle details are displayed including attributes.
 Anyone can view the maintenance log and see the log entries and maintainers linked to it.
 They are presented with each log entry and an option to view documents for each.
 They can see whether or not a log was verified.